Adnilson/sequra_challenge/README.md

   - Show disbursements for each merchant in the API endpoint, could be `/disbursements/merchant_id`.
   - Use `BigDecimal` or `money` gem for the money calculations.
   - Use `docker`.

+**Edit:**

+I fixed a bug on commit `6b5d7a1`, I just figured out and jumped to fix it out of bed.

+I also added the repositories.